robch/book-of-ai/docs/chapter-3-sample-overview-openai-chat-streaming-java.md

 - navigation
 - toc
 ---
-# OpenAI Chat Completions Streaming in Java
+# OpenAI Chat Streaming in Java

 --8<-- "docs/warning-ai-generated.md"

-This sample demonstrates how to use the OpenAI Chat Completions API with streaming in a Java console application.
+This sample demonstrates how to use the OpenAI Chat API with streaming in a Java console application.

 [:material-file-code: Main.java](./samples/openai-chat-streaming-java/src/Main.java)
 [:material-file-code: OpenAIChatCompletionsStreamingClass.java](./samples/openai-chat-streaming-java/src/OpenAIChatCompletionsStreamingClass.java)